Andrew Cuomo: Accusations of racism and Islamophobia

-In 2008, during the Democratic Presidential primaries, Cuomo said, "You can't shuck and jive at a press conference", regarding Barack Obama.
+In 2008, during the Democratic Party presidential primaries, Cuomo said, "You can't shuck and jive at a press conference", regarding Barack Obama.
 At the time, Obama was running against Hillary Clinton, who Cuomo supported.
 Some criticized Cuomo for his use of the phrase.
 Roland Martin of CNN said that "'Shucking and jiving' have long been words used as a negative assessment of African Americans, along the lines of a 'foot shufflin' Negro'.
 In fact, I don't recall ever hearing the phrase used in reference to anyone white."

-On October 22, 2025, less than 20 minutes into the second mayoral debate, Cuomo's X (previously Twitter) account posted an AI-generated advertisement that depicted a fictionalized New York in which his opponent, Zohran Mamdani, was elected.
+On October 22, 2025, less than 20 minutes into the second mayoral debate, Cuomo's X account posted an AI-generated advertisement that depicted a fictionalized New York in which his opponent, Zohran Mamdani, was elected.
 The two-minute video, titled "Criminals for Zohran Mamdani", depicted Mamdani running around New York while eating rice with his hands.
 It went on to show a black man in a keffiyeh professing his support for Mamdani while shoplifting from a pharmacy.
 It also showed several other criminals, including a black pimp trafficking several white women in a truck, a white domestic abuser, and a white middle-aged female drunk driver, all voicing support for Mamdani.
 The video ends with Mamdani releasing all of the criminals from prison, followed by a shot of New York City in flames.
 It was shortly deleted, but was reuploaded by journalist Prem Thakker and viewed more than one million times.
 The video was widely condemned as "racist" and "disgusting", including by Mamdani himself.

 The next day, Cuomo appeared as a guest on conservative talk show host Sid Rosenberg's morning radio program, Sid & Friends in the Morning.
 In the conversation, Cuomo made comments regarding Mamdani, a Muslim, that were condemned as Islamophobic.
 For example, Cuomo said on the talk show: "God forbid, another 9/11 — can you imagine Mamdani in that seat?", to which Rosenberg replied: "He'd be cheering".
 Cuomo laughed at Rosenberg's comments, and replied: "That's another problem".
 Cuomo's remarks drew widespread condemnation, including from his successor, Governor Kathy Hochul, who posted on X: "Time to get out of the gutter.
 Fear-mongering, hate speech, and Islamophobia are beneath New York — and everything we stand for as a state".
 Zohran Mamdani has no documentable ties to terrorist organizations, nor has he ever suggested that he celebrates the 9/11 terrorist attacks.